(This post contains affiliate links. Read my full disclosure.)

 Fortunately for small businesses, once you understand the broad definition of infographics, using different types of infographics in your content strategy doesn’t require you to have deep pockets.

 Infographics can be considered as the saving grace of small brands in content marketing.
 Not only are they more affordable than videos, they are also very effective for stirring engagement in social media platforms.

 Different types of infographics utilizes several visual elements to present information.
 However, it is up to you to choose the elements that best fit the information you wish to convey.

 Without further ado, below are the 7 different types of infographics and the best way to use them:

-Visual elements are perfect for inducing certain emotions in your audience, which is why infographics are great for storytelling.
+Visual elements are perfect for inducing certain emotions in your social media audience, which is why infographics are great for storytelling.

 If the story you want to tell involves multiple events or changes over time, then you should use a timeline.
 From a reader’s perspective, these infographics are easy to understand because they follow a single flow.

 Here is a simple example of a timeline infographic on the evolution of mobile phones: